rangeetpan/rangeetpan.github.io/index.md

 <br> <b>* Aug '18</b>: Join Ph.D. program at the Department of Computer Science at Iowa State University<br></span>
 ## Personal
 <span style="font-size:1.35em;">
 I am originally from Chandannagar, which is one of the two French colonies in India.
 I love to play with Lego and console games.
-Recently completed Witcher 3: Wild Hunt and now playing Horizon Hero Dawn.</span>
+Recently completed Witcher 3: Wild Hunt and now playing Horizon Zero Dawn.</span>